SamHemingway/3-column-preview-card-component/README.md

 - The beauty of `mix-blend-mode` when you need text of a button to match the background behind it.
 Thank goodness there's across-the-range support for this.
 - It's impossible to have both responsiveness taken care of by flexbox whilst simulatenously wanting a different height for flex-items at different viewport sizes.
+- How to use the `nth-child` selector so that you can select child elements and give them different properties.
+I did this as I imagine there might be a situation where it's necessary to add additional cards to the card-stack, so I wanted to write CSS that would work in that hypothetical.

 ### Useful resources